BlackWolf/PokeAlert-Server/README.md

 5. Run `server.js`
 6. Start the iOS application (see the client's README for details)

 You will receive a push notification when an intereting Pokemon is nearby.
+Please be aware that the server is designed to connect to exactly 1 client, so it can't supply multiple iOS devices.

+## A word about security
+This is a fun project and security is not built in.
+There is no authentication, so in theory everybody that knows you are running this server might send spoof locations and stuff to it.
+I don't that this can do any harm, except not working as expected, but you never know.

 ## Thanks
 Thanks to the people that created  the [Pokemon Go Node API](https://github.com/Armax/Pokemon-GO-node-api) and everybody involved in cracking the API!